Sitecore-Hackathon/2019-Vision/documentation/README.md

 - Publish Selected Items:

+Note: Before publishing any item, make sure that this item is in the final worklow (approved).

 Select the items that you wish to publish, navigate to the publish tab, and click on "Publish Selected Items" from the publish menu.

 ![SelectItemsToPublish](images/SelectItemsToPublish.png?raw=true "Select Items To Publish")